kilpkonn/msc-thesis/main.typ

 // your own content!

 = Introduction
+#todo("More overview of rust, borrow checker model of types, what makes it safe")
 Rust#footnote(link("https://www.rust-lang.org/")) is a new programming language for developing reliable and efficient systems.
 The language was originally created by Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
 Rust has expressive type system that guarantees no undefined behavior even though it has reference types.